-To teach the key facts about puberty and the changing adolescent body, particularly from age 9 through to 11, including physical and emotional changes and about menstrual wellbeing, including the key facts about the menstrual cycle.
-Your rights as a parent are:

-That you CANNOT withdraw your child from any aspect of the relationship and health education (including the bit above) HOWEVER you do have the right to withdraw your child from some or all of the aspects of the sex education lessons by making a request to the Head.
+Key facts about puberty and the changing adolescent body, particularly from age 9 through to 11, including physical and emotional changes and about menstrual wellbeing, including the key facts about the menstrual cycle KEY FACT: "One in three girls are not told about periods by their parents before they start menstruating.
+One in ten start their periods without receiving information from anyone at all."
+Your rights as a parent are: That you CANNOT withdraw your child from any aspect of the relationship and health education (including the bit above) HOWEVER you do have the right to withdraw your child from some or all of the aspects of the current SE lessons by making a request to the Head.

-PSHE Association

-PSHE Education Programme of Study Key stages 1-5
+PSHE Education Programme of Study

-We are not required to provide sex education in primary, however as part of a spiral curriculum programme, as a school we feel that it is important to safeguard our children by giving them the knowledge to protect themselves, so in KS1 they learn the biological differences between boys and girls and the scientific names of their genitalia, to year 4 and 5 where they learn all the key facts about puberty then in year 6 they learn about conception and pregnancy.
+We are not required to provide sex education, however as part of a spiral curriculum programme, as a school we feel that it is important to safeguard our children by giving them the tools to protect themselves, so using an accredited, recommended scheme of work we will teach from in KS1 the difference between boys and girls and the names of genitals through to puberty in year 4 and what we currently deliver in RSE to year 5 and 6 (puberty, conception and pregnancy.)

+RELATIONSHIPS

 Relationships

 Useful vocabulary for today's lesson...

 Marriage and Commitment Many couples in a loving relationship want to show their commitment to one another.
-They may choose to get married or enter into a civil partnership -legally binding commitments, intended to be lifelong.
+They may choose to get married or enter into a civil partnership-legally binding commitments, intended to be lifelong.